Best Nike Running Shoes of 2025

 Is Nike a good brand for running shoes?

-It is.
+Yes, and it has been around for a long time with a great track record for quality shoes.
 Many new running brands we love have emerged, like Hoka, Topo, On, Altra, and others, but Nike continues to innovate and change the game.
 Whether you love or hate the carbon-plated super-shoe movement, it’s here to stay — and Nike created it.
+The Nike Alphafly 3 is one of the best super shoes on the market.
 And the brand still makes some of our favorite shoes, period.
-So, while there are plenty of other companies to pick from, Nike remains a very good option for many runners.
+So, while plenty of other companies exist, Nike remains an excellent option for many runners.
+If you’re curious about other options, check out our Best Running Shoe Brands guide.

-Best Nike Running Shoes — Nike Ultrafly — Testing
+Best Nike Running Shoes - Nike Ultra Fly - Keith Kilgore Testing

 Keith Kilgore Jr. running in the Nike Ultrafly trail racing shoes in the Santa Monica Mountain range.
 Photo: iRunFar/Eszter Horanyi